tolkienforum/invisioncommunity-dev-dockerimage/readme.md

 Download the Invisioncommunity Software and unzip it into a folder "ips".
 Do not yet enable DEV mode or copy the developer tools.

-Start the container:
+Start the container (from the folder where the local ips files reside so the $PWD points to the correct directory):
 ```
+$ cd /path/to/the/extracted/ips/files/
 $ docker run -it --name ipb -v mysql_data:/var/lib/mysql -v $PWD/ips:/var/www/html/ips -p 80:80 ips:latest
 ```

-Go to [localhost](http://localhost/ips/) and use the installer to setup the forum.
+Go to http://localhost/ips/ and use the installer to setup the forum.
 The mysql root user is "root", its password is "password".

 After the installer completed and the forum is visible enable developer-mode